 An FVCI can acquire or sell its Indian shares, convertible debt, convertible debentures, convertible preference shares or any other investments at a price that is mutually acceptable to both parties.

 This implies that there is no entry or exit price restriction applicable to the FVCI.
 This is a very important benefit for them when they intend to cash out of the investments.

-The growth that India’s economy has seen in recent years and the scope it reflects for the future growth has made it a harbor for world-class foreign investors.
-The change in government policies in favor of global investors, increasing urbanization and rising spending capacity of people in the country also invites foreign investments.
+The growth that India’s economy has seen in recent years and the scope it reflects for future growth have made it a harbor for world-class foreign investors.
+The change in government policies in favor of global investors, increasing urbanization and rising spending capacity of people in the country also invite foreign investments.